kaizen-ai/kaizenflow/README.md

   ```

 3. **Environment Setup**:
-- Copy the `GITHUB_PAT=ghp_XXXXXXXXXXXXXXXXXXXXXXX` file to `.env` and modify it according to your local environment settings.
+- Copy the `GITHUB_PAT=ghp_xxXXXxxXXXxxxxXXXXxxxXXxxX` file to `.env` and modify it according to your local environment settings.

 4. **Running the Application**:
 - To start the application: